 Nels Holmgren oversees programs that promote healthy and secure lifestyles for Utah’s growing senior population.
 By working with local partners, the Area Agencies on Aging, and other interested parties in the aging network, his team provides critical services to empower Utah’s seniors to remain independent and in their own homes.
 Additionally, the division includes Utah’s Adult Protective Services which investigates cases of abuse, neglect and exploitation among Utah’s seniors and vulnerable adults and works to resolve protective needs.

-Brent works closely with Executive Leadership and DHS Directors to improve contracting/procurement, funding mechanisms and record-sharing barriers to help families obtain greater access to services and increase positive outcomes.
-Brent previously served as the Director of Child and Family Services, and will resume this position in 2018.
+Brent Platt works closely with Executive Leadership and DHS Directors to improve contracting/procurement, funding mechanisms and record-sharing barriers to help families obtain greater access to services and increase positive outcomes.
+Brent previously served as the Director of Child & Family Services, and will resume this position in 2018.
 He began working for the DHS in 1993 as a caseworker in Blanding and also worked as a clinical social worker at the Utah State Prison for a time.
 Brent is committed to promoting child safety and well-being and his trauma-informed approach is recognized nationally.
 He graduated with a Master’s of Social Work from California State University, Sacramento.
-He and his wife are proud parents of five children.

-Doug Thomas, LCSW, is currently the Director of the Division of Substance Abuse and Mental Health, for the state of Utah.
-Doug has worked in the mental health and substance use disorder field for more than 22 years in various capacities as both a service provider and administrator.
+Doug Thomas, LCSW, has worked in the mental health and substance use disorder field for more than 22 years in various capacities as both a service provider and administrator.
 He has worked in both urban and rural settings and previously oversaw county services implementing evidence based service delivery models; expanding prevention, treatment and recovery support services in rural Utah.
 Doug is passionate about prevention, early intervention and integrating efforts to produce lasting outcomes to reduce risk and increase the well-being of individuals, families and communities.

 Guy Thompson, RN, MSN, has been associated with Utah State Developmental Center for 25 years helping those with severe mental and developmental disabilities live self-determined lives.
 In 2011, he was appointed Superintendent.
 Guy has worked in several hospitals in the intermountain west, caring for patients in intensive care units and emergency rooms.
 His love has always been working with people with disabilities.